-‘General Hospital’ Spoilers: Drew Saves Franco -Brotherly Bond Snaps Into Place – Sam And Jason Disgusted
+‘General Hospital’ Spoilers: Drew Saves Franco, Brotherly Bond Snaps Into Place And Sam And Jason Disgusted

 The latest General Hospital spoilers reveal that Drew Cain (Billy Miller) put a bullet in Jim Harvey’s (Greg Evigan) back to save Franco Baldwin’s (Roger Howarth) life.
-Drew didn’t hesitate for a moment even though his own life wasn’t in danger.
+Drew didn’t hesitate for a moment, even though his own life wasn’t in danger.
 The amnesiac may not have his memories, but his knee-jerk reaction was to save his boyhood friend Franco.
 It’s a turning point for Drew and Franco and one that will further splinter Drew from his wife Sam Cain (Kelly Monaco) and his Stone Cold twin brother.

-The Redemption of Franco
+The Redemption Of Franco

 GH spoilers from She Knows Soaps reveal that when Drew saw Jim choking Franco, he grabbed the gun and shot with deadly precision, but what comes next?
 Drew shoots to kill and that means the child molesting villain is likely dead.
 Will Franco and Drew bury the body or call the cops and let them know what really happened?
 No matter how they dispose of the pervert that tormented Franco as a child, this is the next big step in the slow but steady redemption of reformed serial killer Franco.